-The varied quality of Australia’s regional road network is resulting in a high number of crashes and fatalities.
-Between 2008 and 2016, 55% of road fatalities in Australia occurred in regional areas.
+The poor quality of parts of Australia’s regional road network is resulting in a high number of crashes and fatalities.
+Between 2008 and 2016, the Office of Road Safety identifies that 55% of road fatalities in Australia occurred in regional areas.

 While behavioural factors are a significant cause of road crashes, infrastructure deficiencies such as the curvature of roads are also a cause of accidents.
 Infrastructure can play an important role in mitigating the consequences of road accidents through features such as safety barriers and the appropriate placement of embankments, poles and other roadside objects.